CasHil/DT2140-Multimodal-Interaction/README.md

-# Skill
+# Furhat Robot Lab
-Template skill

-## Description
-This is a skill template, see [the docs](https://docs.furhat.io/skills/#the-contents-of-a-skill) for a breakdown of the content.
-For more example skills go to [our Github](https://github.com/FurhatRobotics/)

-## Usage
-Max number of users is set to: 2
-Default interaction distance is set to: 1 meter
-No other specific requirements. # DT2140-Multimodal-Interaction
+This is a repostory for experimenting with the [Furhat Robot](https://furhatrobotics.com/).
+In this repository, we implemented a basic fruit seller interaction.